edgelesssys/constellation/README.md

 * [access_manager](access_manager): Contains the access-manager pod used to persist SSH users based on a K8s ConfigMap
 * [cli](cli): The CLI is used to manage a Constellation cluster
-* [coordinator](coordinator): The Coordinator is a node agent whose most important task is to bootstrap a node
+* [bootstrapper](bootstrapper): The bootstrapper is a node agent whose most important task is to bootstrap a node
 * [image](image): Build files for the Constellation disk image
 * [kms](kms): Constellation's key management client and server
 * [mount](mount): Package used by CSI plugins to create and mount encrypted block devices